yanesca/mbedtls/docs/architecture/threatmodel/mbed_crypto_threat_model.md

 ![](img/mbed_crypto_high_level.svg)

-Mbed Crypto is a library and might be deployed in a variety of conditions.
+Mbed Crypto is a library that might be deployed in a variety of conditions.

 Sometimes the library might or might not run in the same process as the application.
 They might run on different exception\privilege levels or security states.
 In some cases maybe even on separate cores or processors.

-If the the calling application and Mbed Crypto are not running in the same process, there is an IPC mechanism present to connect the two.
+If the calling application and Mbed Crypto are not running in the same process, there is an IPC mechanism present to connect the two.
 In this case there could potentially be several applications using the same Mbed Crypto instance simultaneously.